A mobile device that can connect to a WiFi network

 Do I earn rewards for mapping a partial tile?

 No. The network requires that a reward can only be attributed to a tile that is completely and successfully mapped.
-The airborne and ground tiles are designed to be small, to ensure that that this does not happen frequently.
+The map tiles are designed to be small, to ensure that that this does not happen frequently.

 Why do we use hexagon-shaped tiles?

-You may have noticed that ground and airborne tiles are hexagon shapes, and based on the H3 indexing system that Uber designed.
+You may have noticed that map tiles are hexagon shapes, and based on the H3 indexing system that Uber designed.
 For starters, the hexagon shapes fit nicely with our overall brand (honeycomb) but there's also a functional reason the network uses hexagon-shaped tiles:

 Lots of efficient algorithms for finding nearest neighbor and so forth.